strawberry-tools/website/src/content/en/getting-started/quick-start.md

 +++
 ```

 Notice the `draft` value in the [front matter] is `true`.
-By default, Hugo does not publish draft content when you build the site.
+By default, Strawberry does not publish draft content when you build the site.
 Learn more about [draft, future, and expired content].

 Add some [Markdown] to the body of the post, but do not change the `draft` value.